How To Start Vlogging: The Ultimate Cheatsheet for Massive Growth

 Additionally, it's essential to understand the technical side of things if you want to know how to start vlogging.
 YouTube has a creator studio where you can access tools and information related to your channel.

 The YouTube Creator Studio is an essential tool for any YouTuber.
-It provides an easy way to access your channel's analytics and offers a wealth of information on the different video formats that YouTube supports.
+It provides an easy way to access your channel's analytics and offers a wealth of information on the different video formats that YouTube supports (you can discover the best format for youtube videos here).

 This is important for two reasons.
 First, it helps you to understand which format will work best for your content.
 Second, and more importantly, it ensures that your videos will be compatible with YouTube's player.